Sahar-Heu/shmsr/content/imprint.md

 ---
 title: Imprint
-description: Information according to §5 E-Commerce Gesetz, §14 Unternehmensgesetzbuch, §63 Gewerbeordnung and imprint according to §25 Mediengesetz.
+description: Information according to §5 E-Commerce Gesetz, §14 Unternehmensgesetzbuch, §63 Gewerbeordnung and imprint according to §25 Mediengesetz (Austria).
 ---

 ### Liability for the content of this website ###